-Tribal Habits has four manually assessable building blocks which can be used throughout any topic or article.
+Tribal Habits has four (4) manually assessable elements which can be used throughout any topic or article.

 • Task.
 The Task element tracks the completion of a specified task by the explorer.
 The explorer is given instructions and indicates when the task is complete.
 An assessor can grade their work, including a score and comment.
 Tasks are typically for offline or practical assessments which can be observed by the assessor.